 Our own approach to writing elegies

-By the end of our two sessions you will be given prompts and support to write at least two elegies, plenty of samples of elegies, discussion on what makes an elegy today.
+We won't "workshop" each others poems but you will be given prompts and support to write at least two elegies, plenty of samples of elegies, time to discuss elegies and why write them today.